Pitt football faces tough road to glory in 2025

 Remembering the last time Miami football traveled to Pittsburgh doesn’t bring fond memories to Pitt fans, as Miami ruined Pitt’s chances of earning the program’s first-ever college football playoff appearance in 2021.

-This time around, it seems like Pitt has a chance to do what it did to Miami back in 2017, playing spoiler and keeping the Hurricanes out of the 12-team playoff with quarterback Carson Beck leading Miami.
+This time around, it seems like Pitt has a chance to do what it did to Miami back in 2017, playing spoiler and keeping the Hurricanes out of the College Football Playoff.

 Aidan’s score prediction: Miami wins 42-35